Long-established Irish technical and engineering company LotusWorks has been acquired in a management buyout (MBO) by four senior executives.

 “The management team is looking forward to continuing the LotusWorks success story and to accelerating the growth of the business, while retaining excellent customer service levels and providing a great work environment for all our staff,” said Casey on behalf of the MBO team.
 “It’ll be very much business as usual.

-“LotusWorks is recognized by large manufacturers as the go-to company when they need to outsource specific engineering work scopes.
+“LotusWorks is recognised by large manufacturers as the go-to company when they need to outsource specific engineering work scopes.
 We look forward to enhancing that reputation and continuing to provide meaningful, interesting work for our skilled workforce here in Europe and North America.”

 Article published by: Silicon Republic, 15th October 2018